 Inclusive entertainment subscriptions are one perk offered by some of the networks and EE performs well here.
 With inclusive access to the BT Sport, Apple Music & MTV Play apps for all pay monthly customers, EE offers a perk that saves customers on multiple premium subscription services.

 However, there is a downside, you wont find these included for the entire length of the contract.
 Apple Music & MTV Play are only available for 6 months and the BT Sport App for only 3 months.
 After this, unless you cancel these offers you will have to pay for them.

 Sim Deals & Phone Contracts

-In terms of handsets all EE deals are 24 months and they have a range of devices from low end all the way to the latest flagship models from your popular brands such as Apple, Samsung & Huawei.
+In terms of handsets all EE deals are 24 months and they have a range of devices from low end all the way to the latest flagship models from your popular brands such as Apple, & Samsung.
 EE has more expensive deals but they have the superior network, speeds and customer perks.